ALL THINGS BRIGHT BEAUTIFUL inspire the artist in me.

 Riebeek Kasteel is a mecca for artists and eateries, a simply lovely place to visit.
 They also hold a quilting festival there, as well as a wine and olive festival.
 There are a number of b and b’s, plus a very well-known beautiful Royal Hotel.

-THE ROYAL HOTEL AT RIEBEEK KASTEEL
+IN THE ROYAL HOTEL AT RIEBEEK KASTEEL ALL THINGS BRIGHT AND BEAUTIFUL ARE AROUND EVERY CORNER

 We had thought of watching the rugby at the Royal Hotel but it wasn’t an option as the T.V. was rather on the small side and it appears the place Dan chose was exactly right for getting the right atmosphere.